dask/dask-ml/docs/source/hyper-parameter-search.rst

 All of these searches can reduce time to solution by (cleverly) deciding which parameters to evaluate.
 That is, these searches *adapt* to history to decide which parameters to continue evaluating.
-All of these estimators support ignoring models models with decreasing score via the ``patience`` and ``tol`` parameters.
+With that, it's natural to require that the models implement ``partial_fit``.

 Another way to limit computation is to avoid repeated work during during the searches.
 This is especially useful with expensive preprocessing, which is